What is my Twitter policy?

 - While I appreciate people who decide to follow me on Twitter, and am grateful for it, it does not guarantee that I will follow you back; regardless of who you are, or how genuine you may be.
 I have even declined to follow back a senior member of the parliament of a sovereign nation.

 - My focus will always be on providing value and interest, while growing in my ability to serve the world.
-I have been very blessed in life and it is incumbent on me to assist as many people as I can in the time I have left.
+I have been blessed in life, despite a terrible childhood and young adulthood, and it is incumbent on me to assist as many people as I can in the time I have left.
 Following everyone back hinders, and detracts from, this.

 Food for thought…

 In this post: Update To The Unfollow Experiment, Chris Brogan, a renowned expert in social media, writes:

 “I learned a long time ago that it doesn’t matter whether 190K people follow me or not.
 The most clicks I’ve ever received for a tweet were around 200.
 Almost 200K people follow me, but barely a few hundred at ANY time ever respond to my tweets or take any action.
 Ever.

 And believe me, the weeks after the unfollow experiment proved to me that several thousand people weren’t seeing my tweets, because I tweeted the unfollowing several dozen times, and still (now, today) get questions about it.”

 “Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma – which is living with the results of other people’s thinking.
 Don’t let the noise of other’s opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary.”